python-jsonschema/jsonschema/docs/errors.rst

         :attr:`relevance` and transitively :func:`by_relevance` for more
         details (the default is to sort with the defaults of that function).
-        Changing the default is only useful if you want to change the function that rates errors but still want the error context decension done by this function.
+        Changing the default is only useful if you want to change the function that rates errors but still want the error context descent done by this function.
     :returns: the best matching error, or ``None`` if the iterable was empty